tedsanders/tedsanders.github.io/_drafts/2015-11-07-my-information-diet.md

 comments: true
 ---

+Note: this page is out of date
+---

 No one perceives reality in its entirety.
 There's not enough time to read every article, to meet every person, to learn every fact, or to hear every viewpoint.
 No matter how diligently we strive to inform ourselves of the world, at best we see only a tiny sliver of its vastness.
-Each time we open up a book to read, we are choosing to leave a hundred million others shut.
+Each time we open up a book to read, we are necessarily choose to leave a hundred million others shut.

 As a result, we filter.
 We cull the world's countless sources of information down to a digestible few.
 Some pieces of information, like Tweets, are easy to digest.
 Others, like books, may be tougher to chew on but provide more lasting nutrition.
 Together, the choices we make about what information to consume makes up our information diets.